rkapl123/rkapl123.github.io/SQLServerXML.md

 				c.BaseCorrelation [data()]
 			FROM TodaysMarketBaseCorrelations c WHERE c.id = co.id
 			FOR XML PATH ('BaseCorrelation'), TYPE)
-		FROM (SELECT DISTINCT ISNULL(BaseCorrelationsId,'default') id FROM TodaysMarketConfiguration WHERE GroupingId = tmc.GroupingId) co
-		FOR XML PATH ('BaseCorrelations'), TYPE)
+		FROM (SELECT DISTINCT id FROM TodaysMarketBaseCorrelations) co FOR XML PATH ('BaseCorrelations'), TYPE)
 	FOR XML PATH('TodaysMarket'))) XMLData
 FROM TodaysMarketConfiguration tmc